 This is a salad of raw and thinly sliced kale and brussels sprouts.
 The vegetables are doused in olive oil, lemon juice, white balsamic vinegar and a touch of dijon, then tossed with crunchy fried almonds and pecorino cheese.
 It’s filling, sturdy and most importantly, very flexible to make.

 This is a chewy, vibrant, satisfying Fall salad.
 It’s a bright and fresh way to use butternut squash during a season when the food can get a little heavy and rich.
 The nutty bite of sherry vinegar and pickled red onions juxtapose the sweet roasted squash and juicy caramelized grapes for a salad that is balanced, hearty and addicting.

 Don’t mistake this for a boring salad.
 The tangy, herb filled dressing has a delicate punch of shallots, a richness from homemade aioli, and a crunch from toasted pistachios.
 It’s slathered over fresh butter lettuce and crisp radishes for a salad you’ll want to eat every day this summer.

 This citrus salad will make you feel as if you're on the Sicilian coast.
-Think bright, juicy oranges, briny olives, fresh parsley and the slow burn of chili oil.
+Think bright, juicy oranges, briny olives, fresh parsley and the nutty crunch of pistachios.
 It's vibrant, simple and wonderfully fresh.